 Screening for gestational diabetes during pregnancy.

-> - Purchase or rental of manual and electric breast pumps during breastfeeding, plus supplies at the time of initial purchase.
+> - Purchase or rental of manual and electric breast pumps for pregnant and nursing women, plus supplies at the time of initial purchase.
 Hospital-grade pumps are not covered.

 >

 > See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
 See "Guidelines for Drugs Covered" for coverage of prenatal vitamins.